jlouis/turtle/README.md

 The `turtle` application maintains RabbitMQ connections.
 Its purpose is to keep connections alive to a set of RabbitMQ clusters.
 Furthermore, other applications, using RabbitMQ, can request connectivity through the `turtle` application, so they don't have to maintain a lot of the stuff themselves.

+## Testing

+The tests has a prerequisite which is a running `rabbitmq-server`.
+In the Travis CI environment, we request such a server to be running, so we can carry out tests against it, but for local development, you will need to add such a server to the environment.

+Running tests is as simple as:

+	make test

 ## Motivation

 We need to talk a lot of RabbitMQ if we are to start slowly hoisting work out of existing systems and into Erlang.
 In a transition phase, we need some way to communicate.
 RabbitMQs strength here is its topology-flexibility, not its speed.
 We don't think we'll hit any speed problem in RMQ for the forseeable future, but the flexibility of the platform is a nice thing to have.